 You won’t qualify for any savings programs

 At Better Mortgage, one in four of our borrowers is eligible for an affordable lending discount2 – and that number is growing every day.
 The federal government and other government-sponsored entities like Fannie Mae have created a variety of affordable lending options.
 At Better, we offer access to a few mortgage discounts.
 The first are Fannie Mae’s HomeReady loan and an FHA loan.
 (Read more about the pros and cons of both options.
 We generally recommend a HomeReady loan if your credit score is at least 620, since it offers the option to cancel mortgage insurance once your home equity reaches 20%.)
 There's also a loan discount subsidized by banks in your community.
 These programs allow you to qualify for more attractive mortgage pricing.
 Eligibility may be based on your location, the way you earn, the median income in the area where your home is, or your first-time homebuyer status.
-Our technology automatically looks for discounts you may be eligible for, so we can pass the savings directly to you.
-Instantly check to see if a home you’re interested in is eligible here.

 Your pre-approval is good for any home